Opinions and Responses

 Regarding the Tamagawa cycling course within the city, we have received occupancy permission based on the River Act from the Ministry of Land, Infrastructure, Transport and Tourism, and have developed it as a pedestrian and bicycle-only road on the embankment.
 In fiscal year 2018, it was connected to the Tamagawa cycling course in Kawasaki City.

-As the city, due to restrictions under the River Act that make it difficult to widen the road, the width is only about 2.5 meters.
-Since it connects with Kawasaki City's Tama River Cycling Course, similar to Kawasaki City, to ensure pedestrian safety when pedestrians and bicycles share the path, we ask that both pedestrians and bicycles keep to the left side, not pedestrians keeping to the right side as stipulated in Article 10 of the Road Traffic Act, but according to the proviso of the same law.
+As the city, due to restrictions under the River Act that make it difficult to widen the road, the width is only about 2.5 meters, and since it connects to the Tamagawa cycling course in Kawasaki City, similarly to Kawasaki City, to ensure the safety of pedestrians sharing the road with bicycles, we ask both pedestrians and bicycles to keep to the left side, rather than pedestrians keeping to the right side as stipulated in Article 10 of the Road Traffic Act, based on the proviso of the same law.

 As the city, to promote left-side traffic, we have installed center lines and arrows, and to alert bicycle users that pedestrians have priority, we have placed "Pedestrian Priority" road markings and signs.
 Furthermore, the city website features the "Tamagawa Cycling Course Traffic Rules."

-In the future, we plan to consider further measures such as increasing the installation of road surface markings and signs, and thoroughly promoting awareness and understanding of the "Tamagawa Cycling Course traffic rules" in cooperation with the Tama Central Police Station.
+Going forward, we plan to consider further measures such as increasing the installation of road markings and signs, and working with the Tama Central Police Station to thoroughly promote awareness and understanding of the "Tamagawa Cycling Course Traffic Rules."

 - Category